I'll explain shortly, but first some excerpts from Merritt's column:

 The new moral absolutism to which Merritt and Brooks advert is not absolutism at all.
 It's simply a form of narcissistic subjectivism, or egoism, which presumes that anything which transgresses my personal moral preferences is wrong for everyone and anyone to do.

 You, let's say, think it's right to help the poor.
 I, let's say, think we should adopt social Darwinism and let the poor fend for themselves.
 You insist I'm wrong.
 I ask why am I wrong?
 You say because I'm being selfish and greedy.
 I ask why selfishness and greed are wrong.
 You say because they hurt people.
 I ask why it's wrong to hurt people.
 You reply that I wouldn't want people to hurt me.
 I respond that that's true but it's not a reason why I should care about hurting others.
 You give up on me, judging me hopelessly immoral, but what you haven't succeeded in doing is explaining why it's wrong to let the poor suffer.
-You've simply given expression to your feelings about the matter.
+You've simply given expression to your own subjective feelings about the matter.